koii-network/docs/run-a-node/k2-validators/validator-start.md

 koii config set --url https://mainnet.koii.network
 ```

-While this section demonstrates how to connect to the Devnet cluster, the steps are similar for the other [Koii Clusters](/develop/command-line-tool/koii-cli/connect-cluster).
+While this section demonstrates how to connect to the Testnet cluster, the steps are similar for the other [Koii Clusters](/develop/command-line-tool/koii-cli/connect-cluster).

 ## Confirm the Cluster is Reachable